cnut1648/dotfiles/README.md

 Disable bitlocker & secure boot in Windows 11.

+In the old system, run `python backup.py` to create latest dotfile backup.

 ## Step 1.

 Burn the manjaro to usb and boot from usb (using open-source driver).